myeonghak/Transformer-product-categorization/README.md

 Transformer based product categorization model
 ==============================================

-Given a product name in text, classify its category using NLP transformer based categorization model.
+Given a product name in text, classify its category using a transformer based categorization model.

 Contents
 --------